1. How do I register?

 19. Who owns Camp Omega?

 Camp Omega is non-profit organization that is overseen by a board of directors.
-The property is owned by the Minnesota South District of The Lutheran Church – Missouri Synod.
+Camp Omega is affiliated with the Minnesota South District of The Lutheran Church – Missouri Synod.
 Click here to contact our staff.

 20. Do I have to be Lutheran to come to Camp Omega?

 No, absolutely not!
-Camp Omega is a Christ-centered organization owned by the Lutheran Church – Missouri Synod.
+Camp Omega is a Christ-centered organization affiliated with the Lutheran Church – Missouri Synod.
 Camp Omega is broad in its outreach, welcoming and ministering to diverse denominations and many non-churched families.
 Our de-emphasis on issues peripheral to the Gospel has enabled us to deeply affect people from many faith traditions.

 21. How will my child be supervised while at Camp Omega?